 Money is a feminist issue — and yet, women are still reluctant to talk about it.
-According to a recent Bustle survey of more than 1,000 millennial women, more than 50 percent of people said they never discuss personal finances with friends, even though 28 percent reported feeling stressed out about money every single day.
-That’s why Bustle launched Grown-A$$ Finances, a series that gets real about what millennial women are doing with their money, and why — because managing your money should feel empowering, not intimidating.
+According to a recent Bustle survey of more than 1,000 Millennial women, more than 50 percent of people said they never discuss personal finances with friends, even though 28 percent reported feeling stressed out about money every single day.
+Bustle's Get Money series gets real about what Millennial women are doing with their money, and why — because managing your finances should feel empowering, not intimidating.
 Today's topic: Ashley Feinstein Gerstley, financial wellness advocate, money coach, and founder of The Fiscal Femme, talks about the number one thing holding millennial women back from financial freedom.

 We all struggle with money.
 It’s easy to feel like you’re the only one who is challenged by your money (especially when you pass a designer-clad power walker on the street, or find yourself in a sea of expensive handbags), but the reality is that personal finance presents each of us with challenges.
 And there’s a good reason for this: money is a taboo subject, and in addition to not talking about it, most of us never learned about it.
 For many of us, it just wasn’t an option to learn about personal finance, so it makes sense that we feel lost and make mistakes.